 We all love a good deal, but if a QI’s fee seems drastically lower than everyone else’s, it’s time to ask some questions.
 A standard 1031 exchange typically has a cost range between $600 and $1,200.
 If you get a quote for a fraction of that, proceed with caution.
 This could mean the service is bare-bones, leaving you without the support you need, or that the company plans to make up the difference with hidden fees later on.
 A low price might also indicate a lack of experience or security protocols, putting your entire exchange at risk.
 Remember, a QI is handling a significant financial transaction for you, so this isn’t the place to cut corners.

-Vague or Incomplete Fee Disclosures
+Vague or Missing Fee Disclosures

 Transparency is non-negotiable.
 A reputable QI will have a clear, easy-to-understand fee schedule and will happily walk you through it.
 If a potential QI is hesitant to provide a detailed breakdown of their costs or gives you vague answers, consider it a major red flag.
 You should receive a complete list of all potential charges, including setup fees, administrative costs, and any fees for additional properties.
 A lack of clarity at the beginning often leads to surprise invoices down the road.
 Always ask for the fee structure in writing before you agree to anything.
 If they can’t provide that, it’s best to walk away.

-A Long List of “Additional” Charges
+A Never-Ending List of “Additional” Charges

 Some QIs attract clients with a low base fee, only to pile on a long list of extra charges.
 These à la carte fees can add up quickly, making the total cost much higher than you originally anticipated.
 Be on the lookout for extra fees for things like wire transfers, courier services, document preparation, and holding costs if your transaction experiences delays.
 Some even charge an early termination fee if you decide not to complete the exchange.
 Before signing an agreement, ask for a comprehensive list of every possible charge you might encounter throughout the entire process.
 This helps you understand the true potential cost, not just the advertised price.

-How to Budget for Your Qualified Intermediary
+How to Budget for Your QI Fees

 Budgeting for your 1031 exchange goes beyond just the Qualified Intermediary’s invoice.
 A smart financial plan accounts for every potential cost, from closing fees to unexpected delays.
 Thinking through these expenses ahead of time protects your investment and helps ensure a smooth, successful exchange.
 Here’s how you can create a solid budget that leaves no room for surprises and keeps your financial goals on track.
 As experienced real estate investors ourselves, we know that careful planning is the foundation of a profitable transaction.

-Create a Contingency Fund
+Why You Need a Contingency Fund

 One of the smartest moves you can make is to set aside a contingency fund.
 Think of it as a financial safety net for your exchange.
 It’s crucial to have enough cash on hand for any unexpected costs or delays that might pop up.
 If an exchange fails simply because you’re short on funds, you could be hit with a significant and unplanned tax liability.
 Maintaining this liquidity gives you flexibility and peace of mind, protecting you from costly exchange mistakes and keeping your investment strategy on track.

-Account for All Exchange-Related Costs
+Remember to Budget for All Exchange Costs

 Your QI’s fee is just one piece of the puzzle.
 A complete budget includes all transaction-related expenses.
 For a standard exchange, you can generally expect to pay between $600 and $3,000, but you also need to factor in other costs.
 These often include title and escrow charges, recording fees for legal documents, property inspection costs, and potential attorney fees if your deal has some complexity.
 Understanding all 1031 exchange costs upfront helps you create a realistic financial picture and prevents last-minute scrambles for cash.